Sphynx cat: Minnesota

 The first noted naturally occurring foundation Sphynx originated as hairless stray barn cats in Wadena, Minnesota, at the farm of Milt and Ethelyn Pearson.
 The Pearsons identified hairless kittens occurring in several litters of their domestic shorthair barn cats in the mid-1970s.
 Two hairless female kittens born in 1975 and 1976, Epidermis and Dermis, were sold to Oregon breeder Kim Mueske, and became an important part of the Sphynx breeding program.
 Also working with the Pearson line of cats was breeder Georgiana Gattenby of Brainerd, Minnesota, who outcrossed with Cornish Rex cats.

 Genetics and breeding

-Other hairless breeds may have body shapes or temperaments that differ from those of Sphynx standards.
-There are, for example, new hairless breeds, including the Don Sphynx and the Peterbald from Russia, which arose from their own spontaneous gene mutations.
 The standard for the Sphynx differs between cat associations such as The International Cat Association (TICA), Fédération Internationale Féline (FIFE) and Cat Fanciers' Association (CFA).
+Other hairless cat breeds have standards that differ from those of Sphynx.
+For example, the Don Sphynx and the Peterbald.
+The genes which cause hairlessness in these breeds differs from the ones which cause hairlessness in the Sphynx.